Back to Pregnancy Week by Week Guide

-As you finish 25 weeks of begin pregnant and draw closer to the end of your second trimester, your mood swings and exhaustion continues.
-It is normal so don’t worry too much and try and remain as calm as you can.
-Know more on how to handle your would-be motherhood better in our pregnancy guide.
+As you finish 25 weeks of pregnancy and draw closer to the end of your second trimester, your mood swings and exhaustion still continues.
+It is normal so don’t worry too much, try and remain as calm as you can.
+Know more on how to handle your motherhood better in our pregnancy guide.

-The Braxton Hicks contractions would have become fairly more frequent by now.
+At 26 weeks of pregnancy, the Braxton Hicks contractions would have become fairly more frequent by now.
 These feel like menstrual cramps.
-The way to ease yourself is to rest as much as is possible.
+The way to ease yourself is to rest as much as possible.

-Your back pain might increase due to the increase in your and the baby’s weight.
+Your back pain might increase due to the increase in your and your baby’s weight.

 The baby’s body now grows more than its head and so it looks more and more like a new born.

-The baby’s eyelids which have remained shut till now, slowly begin to open out and she begins to blink on her own.
-The eyes are little blue now but the colour changes just after birth.
+The baby’s eyelids which has remained shut till now, slowly begin to open out and will begin to blink on its own.
+The eyes are little blue now but the color changes just after birth.

-As the lungs keep growing and the nostrils open out, it gives the little one the prqctice it needs on how to breathe.
+As the lungs keep growing and the nostrils open out, it gives the little one the practice it needs on how to breathe.

 If you are having a boy then his testicles will move into his scrotum during this week.

-Don’t weight yourself everyday to know how much you have put on.
+Don’t weigh yourself everyday to know how much you have put on.
 This is because you will notice fluctuations.
 This happens due to the water retention in the body.
-Just continue to healthy.
+Just continue to eat healthy.